Hackinator07/thebirdiebriefing.github.io/README.md

 3. Optimized images will be saved to `public/optimized/` as WebP files
 4. Reference optimized images in content: `/optimized/filename.webp`

+### Image Guidelines
+- **Quality**: Use high-resolution images that look crisp on all devices
+- **Optimization**: Compress images for web use to improve loading speed
+- **Accessibility**: Ensure images have good contrast for text overlay
+- **Branding**: Choose images that align with The Birdie Briefing brand and aesthetic

+### Image Sources
+If you need images for the website, consider:
+- Stock photo websites (Unsplash, Pexels, Shutterstock)
+- LPGA official media resources
+- Professional golf photography
+- Golf course promotional materials (with permission)

 ### Image Optimization
 - **Build-time optimization**: Automatically runs during `npm run build`
 - **Manual optimization**: `npm run optimize-images`